Moving Into Evergreen

 Does Evergreen have a staff doctor?

-- Evergreen has a Medical Director, Dr. Frederick Short, who serves as the primary care physician for most of the individuals who live at Evergreen.
+- Evergreen has a Medical Director who serves as the primary care physician for most of the individuals who live at Evergreen.
 If you wish to use another physician, be sure to coordinate this with our Life Transition Specialist before moving in.
-In addition to Dr. Short, Evergreen also partners with other physicians to come on site including a podiatrist, optometrist, dentist, psychologist, and psychiatrist.
+In addition to the Medical Director, Evergreen also partners with other physicians to come on site including a podiatrist, optometrist, dentist, psychologist, and psychiatrist.

 Are animals welcome at Evergreen?